XiaorongLi-95/XiaorongLi-95.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+**Work:** I am currently focused on Search and Recommendation in Baidu Map.

 **Research:** My research interests include continual learning, online learning and image recognition, etc.

 **Biography:** I got my Ph.D. degree in the school of mathematics and statistics of [Xi'an Jiaotong University](https://www.xjtu.edu.cn/), supervised by [Prof. Zongben Xu](https://gr.xjtu.edu.cn/en/web/zbxucn) and co-supervised by [Prof. Jian Sun](https://gr.xjtu.edu.cn/en/web/jiansun).
 I received the Bachelor degree in school of science from [Nanjing University of Science and Technology](https://www.njust.edu.cn), China, in 2018.